-Families First is Hertfordshire's strategy of early help services for families.
-A directory of early help services is available at www.hertfordshire.gov.uk/familiesfirst, which will help practitioners, and families find information and support to prevent escalation of needs and crisis.
+Families First is Hertfordshire's programme of early help services for families.
+A directory of early help services is available at www.hertfordshire.gov.uk/familiesfirst which will help practitioners and families find information and support to prevent escalation of needs and crisis.

 All staff should be aware of the early help process, and understand their role in identifying emerging problems, sharing information with other professionals to support early identification and assessment of a child's needs.
 It is important for children to receive the right help at the right time to address risks and prevent issues escalating.
-This also includes staff monitoring the situation and feeding back to the DSL any ongoing/escalation of concerns so that consideration can be given to a referral to a Child Protection Contact Referral to Children's Services if the child's situation doesn't appear to be improving.
+This also includes staff monitoring the situation and feeding back to the Designated Senior Person any ongoing/escalating concerns so that consideration can be given to a Child Protection Contact referral to Children's Services if the child's situation doesn't appear to be improving.

-If early help is appropriate, the DSL or a Deputy will generally lead on liaising with other agencies and setting up a Families First Assessment as appropriate.
+If early help is appropriate, the designated safeguarding lead (or deputy) will generally lead on liaising with other agencies and setting up a family first assessment as appropriate.